exonum/exonum-doc/src/advanced/time.md

 ## Proof of Correctness

-Denote `T` the list of current validators’ timestamps sorted in the decreasing order, as specified on step 5 of the algorithm above.
+Let `T` denote the list of current validators’ timestamps sorted in the decreasing order, as specified on step 5 of the algorithm above.
 It is clear that in a system with no more than `f` Byzantine nodes, any time from `T` with the (1-based) index in the `[f + 1, 2f + 1]` interval is: